fredrjo/Teig/README.md

 ===========================================
 Install this program as an overlay to connect to the database after installing TEIG.

-Clone to a directory and install with composer.
+Clone to a directory and install with composer (composer install).

 It will automatically ask for your database settings while installing, but can also be manually configured in